Cghlewis/MO_Outdoors/README.md

 ## Chapters

 - Why this book and about us
+- Regions
   - North
   - East
   - Southeast
   - South
   - Central
   - West
 - Acknowledgements